Ziyanlu16/Fundamental_Deep_Learning_Algorithm_By_Scratch/README.md

-# Softmax
+# Fundamental Deep Learning by Scratch
-Softmax by scratch
+Fundamental Deep Learning by Scratch